pubref/rules_node/README.md

     name = "test",
     main = "test.js",
 )

-mocha_test(
-    name = "test",
-    entrypoint = ":my_module",
-)
 ```

 ## Conclusion

 That's it!
-Please refer to the various workspaces in `tests/` and the source for more detail.
+Please refer to the various workspaces in `tests/` and the
+source for more detail.